- This post contains affiliate links. Read more here.

 Wounds that won’t heal

-Like tumors, persistent wounds can be signs of abnormal cell growth in your dog’s system.
+Like tumors, persistent wounds can be signs of cancer in dogs.
 Typically, a small wound or lesion should heal over time, with visible signs of healing (i.e. scabbing and skin and hair regrowth).
-If your pet has a recurring lesion or wound that just won’t heal, it’s time to see the vet.
+If your pet has a recurring lesion or wound that just won’t heal, it’s time to see the vet to rule out cancer or another serious health issue.

 You don’t need to panic about every little hitch in your dog’s step (particularly if they’re an older dog with arthritis), but sudden, persistent lameness should be evaluated by a vet.